1: Basic Idea

 - The official language of the league is English.
 All Clan Operators must be able to speak English fluently.
 All posts in other languages will be deleted, and the Staff will not tolerate the use of any online translators.

-- We do not strictly define clan structure, as varying situations exist.
-We do, however, REQUIRE that each player be a member of the Clan for whom he is playing.
-Guest players are strictly forbidden.
+- We do not strictly define Clan structure, as varying situations exist.
+We do, however, REQUIRE that each player be a member of the Clan for whom he is playing, with the exception of Guest Players complying with the specific conditions listed below (Rule 4).
 The League Staff reserves the right to exclude any individual from competing if we believe the intent of this rule has been violated.

 - Admission into the League is handled through a formal application process.
 At the beginning of each season, interested Clans will be given the opportunity to apply for admission through a signup thread in the official League forums.
 The League Staff will assess each applicant and admit those clans which it deems qualified for participation in the League.

 - A Clan may enter a second team into the League (sometimes called a "B-Team") under the following conditions: